 The purpose of this and of the following chapter is to establish a theoretical background for analyzing the existence and the importance of innovation networks of tourism firms implicated in the creation of tourism experiences.
 The network approach has, as indicated earlier, rarely been applied to analyze systematically relations between tourism firms, though tourism literature has often referred to the presence of alliances, cooperative ventures and partnerships (Tremblay 1998: 851) which may all be considered different expressions of network relations.
 A fewer studies have considered networks in relation to innovations of tourism firms.
 Such studies do, however, not seem to identify the mechanisms linking networks to innovations, such as e.g. information transfer in networks, but seem to establish such a link implicitly rather than theoretically.
-Furthermore, loose use of the network concept has been used as 'everyday speech' rather than as an academic description of a particular phenomenon with precise usages of the term (Lynch 2000: 97).
+Furthermore, loose use of the network concept is evident when applied to tourism - as is often the case generally as well - and the concept has been used as 'everyday speech' rather than as an academic description of a particular phenomenon with precise usages of the term (Lynch 2000: 97).